-Many business owners are puzzled on why their business loan got rejected.
+Many business owners are puzzled on their business loan rejection.
 Recently I have encountered a business owner who insisted that he had everything in place and his loan will surely be approved; so he don’t need any consultant for his loan.
 Therefore, he decided to go ahead to the bank himself.

 In the end, he was furious and puzzled when he found that he got rejected.

 He is not the only one.
 Many business owners who spoke to me, think that they have everything covered.
 I am referring to those having good profits in their business financials, strong financial health on their bank statements and with AA rating in their Credit Bureau Search, but why are they keep being rejected by the banks?

 There are many reasons for rejection, but most bankers will not let you know the reason due to “black box” effect from the bank’s credit system, or worst when the banker themselves don’t even know the reason.

 I am here to share some of those rejection reasons with you.

 Bizsquare have done a survey and statistics on which is the most undiscovered reason that even experienced business owners or accountants will 99% miss them out.

 The No. 1 Undiscovered reason why bank will reject your loan is…………………